mk-0/minibert/README.md

-# Minimalistic BERT in Jax
+# Minimalist BERT in Jax

-DIY project to teach myself JAX.
+A DIY project to teach myself JAX.
 Currently work in progress, the plan is to get the original BERT performance with a clean architecture built from scratch and a low (personal) budget for training.

 - Training on English Wikipedia and Books3.
 Original BookCorpus is not a good dataset (see below)
 - Finetuning on GLUE tasks (MNLI currently)
 - Tokenizer trained from scratch

 ## Checkpoints & training logs
- Raw and finetuned checkpoints can be downloaded with git LFS.
+ Raw and finetuned checkpoints are available via git LFS.

  Current **MNLI scores (m/mm): 80.7 / 80.0**, as reported by the [GLUE dashboard](https://gluebenchmark.com/leaderboard).

-Training overview can be found in the [training log](log.md).
+The training overview can be found in the [training log](log.md).

 ## Architectural changes
-- No NSP loss, as it does not help performance (see papers below)
+- No NSP loss, as it does not boost performance (see papers below)
 - Training only for 1 epoch, so no dropout and very little regularization in general
 - Pre-LayerNorm transformer for training stability
 - No masking, only using contiguous chunks of fixed length to increase per-step efficiency and simplify code
 - Gradient accumulation to fit larger batch sizes, linear batch-size schedule (rationale: gradient noise scale, see below)
 - One Cycle learning rate schedule for efficient training under constrained budget
 - Mixed precision with loss scaling
-- Trianing the tokenizer using HuggingFace WordPiece training algorithm, which is actually just BPE.
+- Training a tokenizer using the HuggingFace WordPiece training algorithm, which is actually just BPE.
 Inference rules are still from WordPiece

 ## Tech stack